 After being severely damaged in the 2011 flood, the temporary UQ (The University of Queensland) CityCat terminal at St Lucia has been upgraded to become a more flood resilient, more accessible, permanent CityCat terminal.

-CityCats will no longer service the existing terminal, located 450 metres downstream.
+CityCats no longer service the previous terminal, located 450 metres downstream.

 For timetable information or to plan your journey visit translink.com.au or phone TransLink on 13 12 30.

 The UQ terminal upgrade at St Lucia included:

 - installing a new flood-resilient dual-berthing pontoon with seating for 30 people

 - installing a robust 16 metre high pier with the capacity to deflect heavy objects in flood waters

 - installing a gangway that detaches at the shore end in the event of a flood, allowing it to swing behind the pontoon and avoid being struck by debris